-NCP1248 is a current-mode controller, which means that the FB voltage sets the peak current flowing in the inductance and the MOSFET.
+NCP1247 is a current-mode controller, which means that the FB voltage sets the peak current flowing in the inductance and the MOSFET.
 This is done through a PWM comparator: the current is sensed across a resistor and the resulting voltage is applied to the CS pin.
 It is applied to one input of the PWM comparator through a 250 ns LEB block.
 On the other input the FB voltage divided by 5 sets the threshold: when the voltage ramp reaches this threshold, the output driver is turned off.
 The maximum value for the current sense is 0.7 V, and it is set by a dedicated comparator.

-Each time the controller is starting, i.e. the controller was off and starts - or restarts - when V{CC} reaches $V{CC(on)}$, a soft-start is applied: the current sense setpoint is increased by 15 discrete steps from 0 (the minimum level can be higher than 0 because of the LEB and propagation delay) until it reaches V{ILIM} (after a duration of t{SSTART}), or until the FB loop imposes a setpoint lower than the one imposed by the soft-start (the two comparators outputs are OR'ed).
+Each time the controller is starting, i.e. the controller was off and starts - or restarts - when $V{CC}$ reaches $V{CC(on)}$ , a soft-start is applied: the current sense setpoint is increased by 15 discrete steps from 0 (the minimum level can be higher than 0 because of the LEB and propagation delay) until it reaches $V{ILIM}$ (after a duration of $t{SSTART}$ ), or until the FB loop imposes a setpoint lower than the one imposed by the soft-start (the two comparators outputs are OR'ed).

-Figure 57.
+Figure 63.
 Soft-Start Feature

 Under some conditions, like a winding short-circuit for instance, not all the energy stored during the on time is transferred to the output during the off time, even if the on time duration is at its minimum (imposed by the propagation delay of the detector added to the LEB duration).
-As a result, the current sense voltage keeps on increasing above $V{\rm ILIM}$, because the controller is blind during the LEB blanking time.
+As a result, the current sense voltage keeps on increasing above $V{\rm ILIM}$ , because the controller is blind during the LEB blanking time.
 Dangerously high current can grow in the system if nothing is done to stop the controller.
-That's what the additional comparator, that senses when the current sense voltage on CS pin reaches $V{CS(stop)}$ (= 1.5 x V{ILIM}), does: as soon as this comparator toggles, the controller immediately enters the protection mode.
+That's what the additional comparator, that senses when the current sense voltage on CS pin reaches $V{CS(stop)}$ (= 1.5 x $V{ILIM}$ ), does: as soon as this comparator toggles, the controller immediately enters the protection mode.

-In order to allow the NCP1248 to operate in CCM with a duty cycle above 50%, the fixed slope compensation is internally applied to the current-mode control.
-The slope appearing on -50 mV/ μ s.
+In order to allow the NCP1247 to operate in CCM with a duty cycle above 50%, the fixed slope compensation is internally applied to the current-mode control.
+The slope appearing on the internal voltage setpoint for the PWM comparator is -32.5 mV/ $\mu$ s typical for the 65 kHz version, and -50 mV/ $\mu$ s for the 100 kHz version.
 The slope compensation can be observable as a value of the peak current at CS pin.

-The internal slope compensation circuitry uses a sawtooth signal synchronized with the internal oscillator is subtracted from the FB voltage divided by K{FB} .
+The internal slope compensation circuitry uses a sawtooth signal synchronized with the internal oscillator is subtracted from the FB voltage divided by $K{\rm FB}$ .

-Figure 58.
+Figure 64.
 Slope Compensation Block Diagram

-Figure 59.
+Figure 65.
 Slope Compensation Timing Diagram